samuelmasuy/PyCon15ToGCal/README.md

                        the event to.
 If you would like it to be your primary calendar, insert `primary`.
 (Default: `PyCon15`)
       -a, --all        Add all the events to your google calendar.
-The default is a provides an interface to select talks and keynotes.
+The default is to provide an interface to select talks and keynotes.
 (Pick one talk per session.)
 ```